An Online Marketing Degree That Prepares You for an Exciting Business Career

 Operations and Supply Chain Management provides a streamlined introduction to how organizations efficiently produce goods and services, determine supply chain management strategies, and measure performance.
 Emphasis is placed on integrative topics essential for managers in all disciplines, such as supply chain management, product development, and capacity planning.
 This course will guide students in analyzing processes, managing quality for both services and products, and measuring performance while creating value along the supply chain in a global environment.
 Topics include forecasting, product and service design, process design and location analysis, capacity planning, management of quality and quality control, inventory management, scheduling, supply chain management, and performance measurement.

-Project Management prepares students to manage projects from start to finish within any organizational structure.
-The course presents a view into different project management methods and delves into topics such as project profiling and phases, constraints, building the project team, scheduling, and risk.
-This course helps students grasp the full scope of future projects and apply the proper management approaches to complete a project.
-This course features practice in each of the project phases as students learn to strategically apply project management tools and techniques to help organizations achieve their goals.
+Project Management prepares you to manage projects from start to finish within any organization structure.
+The course represents a view into different project-management methods and delves into topics such as project profiling and phases, constraints, building the project team, scheduling, and risk.
+You will be able to grasp the full scope of projects you may work with on in the future, and apply proper management approaches to complete a project.
+The course features practice in each of the project phases as you learn how to strategically apply project-management tools and techniques to help organizations achieve their goals.

 Change Management provides an understanding of change and an overview of successfully managing change using various methods and tools.
 Emphasizing change theories and various best practices, this course covers how to recognize and implement change using an array of other effective strategies, including those related to innovation and leadership.
 Other topics include approaches to change, diagnosing and planning for change, implementing change, and sustaining change.